 Moreover, one should not disregard car rental companies when a defective rental vehicle causes an accident that results in an injury or death.
 State laws vary, but Enterprise and other rental car companies have a responsibility to provide safe, functioning vehicles to their customers.
 Ford and other automakers don’t just sell cars through dealerships, they also distribute them through national car rental chains.

-If you have a client who has been harmed in an auto accident potential involving a defective product and would like to speak with our product liability attorneys about your case, contact Chris Glover at 800-898-2034 or by email to [email protected].
+If you have a client who has been harmed in an auto accident potential involving a defective product and would like to speak with our product liability attorneys about your case, contact Chris Glover at 800-898-2034 or via the contact form on this page.

 Dallas County Jury Faults Ford Motor Co. for Rollover Crash

 Ford F-150 Brake Defect Class Action Moves Forward